-- Proceed down the straight away in first gear.
+- Roll in a straight line.
 Ride a little farther from the cones so you can make a wide arcing turn at the end of the straightaway. - As you approach the curve, slow down to no more than 8 km/h (5 MPH) by releasing the throttle and apply brake if needed.